mariodavid/mariodavid.github.io/_drafts/async-event-handling-in-CUBA.md

 There are a lot of examples of event based architectures in totally different granularities and time frames.
 Starting with something like UI events in visual basic, over to event driven architectures in a SOA context or with something more modern: reactive programming.

 One major difference between the example above and the event based approach is the removal of the dependencies between the <code>CustomerService</code> as the caller to the <code>OfficeWallService</code> as the callee goes away.
-Instead both services depend on the "contract": <code>CustomerCreatedEvent</code>.
+Instead, both services depend on the "contract": <code>CustomerCreatedEvent</code>.

 <figure class="center">
 	<a href="{{ site.url }}/images/async-event-handling-in-cuba/sync-to-async.png"><img src="{{ site.url }}/images/async-event-handling-in-cuba/sync-to-async.png" alt=""></a>
 	<figcaption><a href="{{ site.url }}/images/async-event-handling-in-cuba/sync-to-async.png" title="Direct dependency (synchnous way - left) --> no dependency between services (asynchronous way - right)">Direct dependency (synchnous way - left) --> no dependency between services (asynchronous way - right)</a></figcaption>
 </figure>

-With this approach we are more closely to fulfilling the single responsiblity principle.
-Addinally, testing get way easier, because the need to mock the different collaborators will go down dramatically.
-We will close of the theoretical (nevertheless important) part and have a look at how we can do this sort of things in CUBA.
+With this approach we are closer to fulfilling the single responsiblity principle.
+Additionally, testing way gets easier, because the need to mock the different collaborators will go down dramatically.
+We will close the theoretical (nevertheless important) part and have a look at how we can do this sort of things in CUBA.

 ## Application events in CUBA

-CUBA has already a lot of events that are created from the framework.
-On the persistence layer there is the feature of [Entity Listeners](https://doc.cuba-platform.com/manual-6.4/entity_listeners.html), where you can create classes that react to certain actions during the persistence process.
-Then there are a lot of UI related events that can be catched and act on your UI needs.
+CUBA already has a lot of events that are created from the framework.
+On the persistence layer, there is the feature of [Entity Listeners](https://doc.cuba-platform.com/manual-6.4/entity_listeners.html), where you can create classes that react to certain actions during the persistence process.
+Then, there are a lot of UI-related events that can be catched and act on your UI needs.
 But these are all framework --> application events.

 What we want take a look at instead is the possibility to create custom application events that can be send and received within your CUBA application.
 This is more like application --> application.

 ### Spring application events

-Luckily CUBA as a meta-framework sits on top of very major and feature rich frameworks that themselfs have a lot of stuff to offer.
+Luckily, CUBA as a meta-framework is nested on top of very major and feature-rich frameworks that themselfs have a lot of stuff to offer.
 One of these frameworks is Spring.
 The Spring framework has an event-mechanism baked in from the very beginning (which is a fairly long time actually).
 The main purposes for an application developer is to get notified when certain technical things in the running application occur (like <code>ContextStartedEvent</code>).

-Nevertheless custom application events are supported as well.
+Nevertheless, custom application events are supported as well.
 In fact, in recent versions Spring improved the creation and handling of these events even futher (see the [docs](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/beans.html#context-functionality-events-annotation) for more information).

-So basically it boils down to the three major parts of the actual event object, the event sender and the event receiver.
+So, basically it boils down to the three major parts of the actual event object, the event sender and the event receiver.
 Let's take a closer look at those.

 #### 1. Event object